AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Useful_String_Methods/README.md

 ### Updating parts of a string

-You can replace one substring inside a string with another substring using the [`replace()`]() method.
+You can replace one substring inside a string with another substring using the [`replace()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method.
 This works at a very basic level, although there are some advanced things you can do with it that we won't go into yet.

-It takes two parameters--the string you want to replacce, and the string you want to replace it with.
+It takes two parameters--the string you want to replace, and the string you want to replace it with.
 Try this example:
 ```
 browserType.replace('moz', 'van');
 ```